zeek/zeek-docs/doc/scripts/base/frameworks/notice/weird.zeek.rst

          The peer that originated this weird.
 This is helpful in cluster deployments if a particular cluster node is having trouble to help identify which node is having trouble.

+      source: :zeek:type:`string` :zeek:attr:`&log` :zeek:attr:`&optional`
+         The source of the weird.
+When reported by an analyzer, this should be the name of the analyzer.

       identifier: :zeek:type:`string` :zeek:attr:`&optional`
          This field is to be provided when a weird is generated for